How to fold a hemp flat origami style and some night folding tips.

 If you start to smell a strong ammonia smell the minute baby wees in the clean nappy then you may have ammonia build up.
 This can be caused by an incorrect washing routine.

-1. Check you are using the correct amount of detergent here.
+1. Check you are using the correct amount of detergent here and a recommended detergent.
+Soap nuts are not recommended.

 Please e mail me if you are stuck.